-Dr. Demas was invited by the administration to develop healthier options in the cafeteria and design a culinary arts/nutrition curriculum as a vocational choice for students.
+The Food Studies Institute was invited by the school administration to develop healthier options in the cafeteria and design a culinary arts/nutrition curriculum as a vocational choice for students.
 Nineteen students signed up to take the culinary arts course, along with the kitchen staff.
 Because the interest and cooperation students and staff showed in nutrition, Dr. Demas suggested that she design a pilot study to evaluate the effect healthy food has upon student health, behavior, and academic performance.

 Nineteen (19) students participated in the study.
-For three weeks they prepared and ate only plant-based meals, drank eight glasses of water a day and kept journals documenting personal experience.
-All of these students reported improvements in: grade point averages, athletic performance, aggressive behavior, acne, strength, and overall well being.
+For three weeks they prepared and ate only plant-based meals, drank eight glasses of water a day and kept journals document personal experience.
+All of these students reported improvements in: grade point averages, athletic performance, aggressive behavior, acne, strength, and overall well-being.
 Most of the students also reported weight loss.

 Medical results interpreted by Dr. Harvey Zarren, cardiologist, Lynn, MA.